 If you are wanting to visit the Marina Bay Sands roof top at the most famous luxury Hotel in Singapore, without staying there as a guest, you can do so quite easily.
 I recently ventured up there to what seems like the top of the world, and enjoyed Singapore’s high life.
 It was one of my most memorable travel experiences.
 The rooftop will leave a life-long impression on you, as it did me.

-Standing proudly on the city’s skyline overlooking Marina Bay is an engineering and architectural wonder, and the crowning jewel of Singapore, the opulent Marina Bay Sands Hotel and Casino Resort complex.
+Standing proudly on the city’s skyline overlooking the Marina Bay is an engineering and architectural wonder, and the crowning jewel of Singapore, the opulent Marina Bay Sands Hotel and Casino Resort complex.
 I was super-excited to see this magnificent structure and visit the incredible top deck.